Inside the Fire (song)

 "Inside the Fire" (alternatively known as "Devon") is a song by American heavy metal band Disturbed.
-The song was released as the lead single from the band's fourth studio album, Indestructible (2008), on March 25, 2008 as a digital download.
+The song was released as the lead single from the band's fourth studio album, Indestructible (2008), on March 25, 2008, as a digital download.
 The song features suicidal themes, and, in May 2008, a music video was unveiled for the song.
 However, due to the involvement of suicidal themes in the uncensored music video, an edited version of the song and music video was released, in which these themes are absent.

 On March 24, 2008, "Inside the Fire" debuted on more than sixty radio stations, quickly showing up on many significant music charts and reaching number 73 on the Billboard Hot 100 chart, and number one on the Hot Mainstream Rock Chart.
 The single became nominated for a Grammy Award in the "Best Hard Rock Performance" category.
-The song was featured in Madden NFL 09.
+The song was featured in 2008 video game Madden NFL 09.
+The single was certified 2× Platinum in the United States, gold in Australia, and platinum in both Canada and New Zealand.